-- 6) Strengths, Goals, Theoretical Orientation Summary: Students are expected to write a 1 page (2 page maximum) summary of their learning experiences, strengths, and areas for growth (goals) for your second semester of internship or (for second semester students) during your first year as a counselor.
+- 4) Case Presentation: Students are expected to do one formal case presentation, using the format from CPSY 549 (if you took the course from me) or I will provide a format.
+You will turn in a written case summary and treatment plan.
+Be prepared to discuss your conceptualization of the case and choice of treatment goals.
+Dates will be scheduled for each student.
+Video recording preferred. - 5) Strengths, Goals, Theoretical Orientation Summary: Students are expected to write a 1 page (2 page maximum) summary of their learning experiences, strengths, and areas for growth (goals) for your second semester of internship or (for second semester students) during your first year as a counselor.
 This assignment will also contain a ONE PARAGRAPH summary of your theoretical orientation.
-Due no later than December 13, 2016.
-You may submit your paper early if you wish. - 7) CARE form: Complete the supervision CARE form each week and turn it in during class. - 8) Other: Other assignments may be required as needed for optimal student development, and based on your individual needs. - 9) Individual Supervision Meeting: Listed last, but not the least important.
-During the first 4 weeks of the semester you will need to schedule a 1⁄2 hour individual meeting with me during my office hours.
+Due April 25 - 6) CARE form: Complete the supervision CARE form each week. - 7) Complete a 3 hour self care activity and write a paragraph summary to turn in.
+Due date April 3 (Fulfills make-up for snow day) - 8) Individual Supervision Meeting: During the first 4 weeks of class you will need to schedule a 1⁄2 hour individual meeting with me during my office hours.
 If you absolutely cannot make my office hours we'll see what we can do to balance both of our schedules.
+(Makes up for snow day) - 9) Other: Other assignments may be required as needed for optimal student development, and based on your individual needs.